mazpod44/Digital-Writing-Folio/Readings.md

 Aarseth’s concept is relevant in the digital age of today, where interactive storytelling, gameplay, and digital writing continue to evolve with new programs and software.
 By prioritising a reader’s active engagement, hypertext focuses on agency and interactivity, offering an experience distinct from conventional narrative storytelling.

+**Week Three Extra Reading**

+Reading Beyond Taxonomy:Digital Poetics and the Problem of Reading by Memmott (2006) alongside Motte's (1986) introduction to Oulipo: A Primer of Potential Literature really made me think about the way I interact with texts.
+Memmott argues that digita literature isn't meant to be neat and categorised, its meant to be chaotic, interactive and constantly changing and evolving.
+The idea of clicking and engaging instead of passively reading resonated with me, because it made me think about how we already consume so much media just like that- jumping between links on a website, skimming a page, scrolling on a video, following every thread.
+It makes me wonder, are we perhps already participating in digital poetry without realising it.

+Oulipo, I suppose, takes the opposit eapproach, rigi constraints are a way to unlock creaticity.
+Writing a novel without the letter e or creating a poem using a maths formula forces you to find meaning in limitation.
+At first, I though Oulipo seemed restrictive, but the more I think about it, the more creative I consider it to be.
+Both approaches challenge traditional storytelling, so they make reading an active, rather than passive, process, whcih I have really come to enjoy and appreciate.

 # Week Six

 **Folio Requirement Reading**